Sage-Bionetworks-Challenges/Multi-seq-Data-Analysis-DREAM-Challenge-Infra/README.md

-# scRNA-seq and ATAC-seq Data Analysis Dream Challenge Workflow
+# Single-cell RNA-seq and ATAC-seq Data Analysis DREAM Challenge Workflow

 This repository will serve as a template for the `CWL` workflow and tools required to set up a `model-to-data` challenge infrastructure.